Training Portal: The Discovered Queue

 What does the discovered queue do?

-The discovered queue helps give you insight into the questions that your teammates have asked when Talla does not have an answer, but a training request was not created.
+The discovered queue helps give you insight into the questions that your teammates or customers have asked when Talla does not have an answer, but a training request was not created.

 The discovered queue is populated from a few different streams:

 By default, the discovered queue is populated with queries that meet each of the following criteria:

 - a user asks a query that Talla does not have an answer to (i.e. Talla responds with "I didn't find any results...do you want to open a request?"